google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 1. Use the defined tree cover and tree loss from the previous steps
 1. Create a new tree cover where the loss did not occur
 1. Apply the minimum area requirement (minimum canopy cover threshold is already applied by using the derived tree cover)
-1. Estimate the tree over
+1. Quantify the above tree over area

 ## Option: land use categories